 You wouldn’t believe how many people forget this bit!
 They busily enter hundreds of competitions, and then presume if they win, they’ll get a message in their inbox.
 Unfortunately it doesn’t always work like that – promoters can be slack at contacting their winners if they get no response from their first attempt!
 Make sure you check your Filtered Messages folder and search for your name in the public Competition Winners group.
-Search for your name (in quotes) plus Congratulations or Winner on Social Searcher and in the regular Facebook search bar too.
-If it’s a low entry or effort competition, I always save the link and keep checking to see if a winner has been announced.
+Search for your name (in quotes) plus Congratulations or Winner in the regular Facebook search bar too.
+If it’s a low entry or effort competition, I save the link and keep checking to see if a winner has been announced.
 Having said that, I did miss my own Specky Wren win in August and only found out I’d won a pair of £250 sunglasses when I popped into the shop a fortnight later!

 10. Enter photo and video competitions